-- You can also enter specific IP addresses of certain users from access G Suite apps.
+- You can also enter specific IP addresses of certain users from accessing G Suite apps.

-Let’s see how G Suite IP restriction works with an example,
+Let’s see how Google Workspace IP restriction works with an example,

 A reverse proxy can be configured to allow or block users with Google workspace IP restriction.